 2. Check the members of CIC, CMAP, and BAP-DX

-Since access to certain negative credit information is restricted to authorized members of these groups, you can check who are the financial companies that upload data to their database.
-It would be reasonable to assume that if the credit company you have a bad history with is a member, then you are already flagged as delinquent in their system and are consequently shared with the whole organization.
+Since access to certain negative credit information is restricted to authorized members of these groups, you can check who the financial companies upload data to their databases are.
+It would be reasonable to assume that if the credit company you have a bad history with is a member, you are already flagged as delinquent in their system and are consequently shared with the whole organization.

 How Long Does Blacklisting Last?

-It is important to understand that a fair and accurate credit report includes both positive and negative information.
-Even after paying all your debts, it is highly unlikely that the negative info will be immediately erased.
-It can still be retained in the CIC’s database for up to 3 years6 from the date of payment or settlement of debt through a compromise agreement or court decision.
+It is essential to understand that a fair and accurate credit report includes both positive and negative information.
+Even after paying all your debts, it is doubtful that the negative info will be immediately erased.
+It can still be retained in the CIC’s database for up to 3 years6 from the payment date or debt settlement through a compromise agreement or court decision.